MrAsterisco/RxFireAuth/README.md

 *These functions are available in implementations of `LoginProviderManagerType`, such as the `UserManager` class that we're already using.*

-You can use the `updateUserDisplayName` parameter to automatically set the Firebase User `displayName` property to the full name associated with the provider account. *Keep in mind that some providers, such as Apple, allow the user to change this information while signing-in for the first time.*
+You can use the `updateUserDisplayName` parameter to automatically set the Firebase User `displayName` property to the full name associated with the provider account. *Keep in mind that some providers, such as Apple, allow the user to change this information while signing-in for the first time and may return it only for new users that have never logged-in into your app.*

 This function will behave as the normal login, returning `UserError.migrationRequired`, if an anonymous account is going to be deleted and `allowMigration` is not set.
 When this happens, you can use the following function to continue signing-in after having asked the user what they would like to do: